Verizon Phones and Plans for Seniors in 2026

 What We Liked About Verizon

-- Low-cost unlimited plans: Starting at $62 per month for one line, Verizon’s 55+ plans are some of the most affordable options for unlimited talk, text, and data.
+- Low-cost unlimited plans: Starting at $45 per month for one line, Verizon’s Florida 55+ plan is one of the most affordable options for unlimited talk, text, and data.

 - Great network coverage: While other carriers offer unlimited plans for slightly less than Verizon, Verizon offers one of the fastest and most comprehensive networks providing cellular coverage.